kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/reentrancy.md

 ## Reentrancy

-Reentrancy is an attack that can occur when a bug in a contract function can allow a function interaction to proceed multiple times when it should otherwise be prohibited.
+Reentrancy is an attack that can occur when a bug in a contract may allow a malicious contract to reenter the contract unexpectedly during execution of the original function.
 This can be used to drain funds from a smart contract if used maliciously.
 In fact, reentrancy was the attack vector used in the DAO hack.

 ### Single function reentrancy